Yujiao Tan4 October 1990 China

 In the year before London 2012, her competitors got a taste of what was to come, as Tan set a new world record in the then women’s up to 67.5kg.

-Tan clearly liked the experience and went one better at the 2014 World Championships, winning the world title at her first edition.
+Tan clearly liked the experience and won the 2014 World Championships.

-In 2015, she was in record breaking form again.
-At the European Open in Eger, Hungary, Tan added 1kg onto her own mark from the 2014 Incheon Asia Para Games.
+In 2015, she was in record-breaking form again.
+At the European Open in Eger, Hungary, Tan added 1kg onto her own mark from the Incheon 2014 Asian Para Games.

 Can anyone stop Tan?
-Fans will be able to find out at the Mexico City 2017 World Para Powerlifting Championships.
+Fans will be able to find out at the Asian-Oceania Open Championships in Kitakyushu, Japan.